d-diaz/refit_fvs/README.md

     │   ├── processed      <- Data sets ready for modeling.
     │   └── raw            <- Extracted and/or unprocessed data ready for processing.
     │
-    ├── docs               <- Read The Docs documentation.
-    │
     ├── models             <- Outputs from model calibration and tuning.
     │
     ├── notebooks          <- Jupyter notebooks for data processing, modeling, and interpretation.